etendosoftware/docs/docs/getting-started/installation.md

 ## Check PostgreSQL Configuration
 Check this article to configure PostgreSQL correctly: [PostgreSQL Configuration](../developer-guide/etendo-classic/getting-started/installation/postgresql-configuration.md)
+Note, that we will then do a _./gradlew install_, which will create the Etendo user automatically, so the title "Etendo Classic User configuration", should be ignored.

 ### Install Etendo
 === ":material-language-java: JAR Format"